showkeyjar/TruckCamper/doc/index.md

 I think the future,we must live for attraction!

-we have so many greate advantage for free our body. but we still have little advantage for free our mind.
+we have so many great advantage for free our body. but we still have little advantage for free our mind.

 we build super cities,but city slave us.